jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * The IP address under EXTERNAL-IP is the external IP address of Online Boutique
 * Paste the EXTERNAL-IP into your web browser.
 * You should see a e-commerce website called Online Boutique
-* Login to the site with:
-  * user: user
-  * password: password
-* Feel free to browse around and order some socks
+* Feel free to browse around and order some hipster products

 ## 4. Grafana - UI